ralstong/BusinessPageApp/README.md

 - The time string will always be in range "00:00:00" through "24:00:00".
 - The hours and minutes will be taken into account, but we can ignore the seconds as accuracy in seconds may not be necessary for store timings.
 - The view menu button is not functional.
+- If a single day has more than 1 open timing block, then the "open until ... reopens at ... " text will be shown.

 ## Process and decisions:
 - The app is built using SwifUI and utilized the mock up UI and criteria from the FIGMA link for iOS.